GarrettBrown-dev/Radiolaria/README.md

 ## 🐜 Known Bugs

-This application has no known bugs.
+This application is still a work in progress, therefore will probably contain a fair bit of bugs.

 ## ☎️ Support and Contact Details

-Please feel free to reach out to us anytime
+Please feel free to reach out to me anytime!

-* Tawnee Harris <tawneeh@icloud.com>
-* Patrick Osten <patrickosten040@gmail.com>
 * Garrett Dean Brown <gman9mm@live.com>
-* Cory Nordenbrock <cordenbrock@gmail.com>

 ## 💾 Technologies Used